LaunchCodeEducation/java-web-dev-wiki/Class-14-(SQL-Part-1).md

 ## Small Group Time: Class 14 Studio (TA Notes)
 1. Help students who had issues with installations get going!
 1. Remind your students to follow the sequence of the instructions.
 If they don't, it is very easy to get tripped up later!
 1. The first sections go over setting up the database in MySQL Workbench.
-Try to check in with any students that are done with this to make sure they did it correctly!
+Try to check in with any students who are done with this to make sure they did it correctly!
 If they didn't and try to start querying, a lot of different errors can arise!
+1. There are two examples for setting up the ``movies`` table.
+Students must follow the SECOND one to get through the studio.
+The second one sets up a foreign key.